alex-ball/bathbib/bst/README.md

 # bath-bst: Harvard referencing style as recommended by the University of Bath Library

-This package provides a .bst file for using BibTeX to format reference lists in the [Harvard style][bath-harvard] recommended by the University of Bath Library.
+This package provides a [BibTeX] style to format reference lists in the [Harvard style][bath-harvard] recommended by the University of Bath Library.
+It should be used in conjunction with [natbib] for citations.

 ## Installation